 You can see that as the breathability goes up, the effectiveness goes down.
 Another reason why I like the mask with the pocket.
 You can personally vary the comfort of the mask with various inserts, knowing that with increases in effectiveness there is also an increase the airflow resistance.
 Increased air resistance makes every breath a little harder.
 Having 2 separate parts to the mask allows for more flexibility, easer to replace insert if a part wears out and easier to clean.

 Pocket Insert Material.
 For the pocket of my face mask, I cut out 2 pieces of preshrunk dish towel to 5 x 5.5 inch pieces.
 The 2 layers were sewn together with a zigzag stitch, then a straight stitch around the edges.
 I will be experimenting with a Hepa filter when it arrives from Amazon in a few days.
 Will re-post then as to its comfort level compared with double layer of tea towel.
+Following up – they are both are not easy to breath thru.

 For the nose piece wire, I used aluminum jewelry wire.
 But 2 pieces of twist tie or gardening wire would work too.
 A small strip of foam was glued over the wire area for comfort.
 Other fabrics instead of foam could be felt, fleece or piece of an old sweat shirt.
 The elastic bands were 12 inches.
 Other substitutes for elastic bands are rubber bands, ribbon, shoe strings, cutting a wider elastic band into multiple strips.